ravener/electric-bot/README.md

 # electric-bot
-A simple discord bot written in discord.js
+A simple Discord bot written in discord.js made for your server!
+Ask for invite link.